eregnier/vue2-gmap-custom-marker/README.md

 This component allows you to display custom HTML content on the map using Overlay.
 This component is an adaptation of the Google Map V3 overlay code sample with some great ideas from [angularjs google map](https://ngmap.github.io/) from this [component](https://github.com/allenhwkim/angularjs-google-maps/blob/master/directives/custom-marker.js).

+## /!\ important note

-This project is a plugin for [vue-google-maps](https://github.com/xkjyeah/vue-google-maps).
+This project is originally a plugin for [vue-google-maps](https://github.com/xkjyeah/vue-google-maps).
+Now this project seems no more maintained and a maintained [fork](https://github.com/diegoazh/gmap-vue) has started, As this is a fork, this plugin should work on it seeminglessly.
+The demo for this project started using this project on 2020-11-10. read [this](https://github.com/xkjyeah/vue-google-maps#attention) for more information about this.

+For legacy projects using vue-google-maps, you have to stick to this projects tag [5.6.2](https://github.com/eregnier/vue2-gmap-custom-marker/releases/tag/5.6.2).

+You might force the 5.6.2 version in your package.json for this plugin to keep compatibility until you want to switch to gmap-vue.

+For those that use clusters with this plugin, the new release might break things.
+For this plugin website demo, I had to create [this folder](https://github.com/eregnier/vue2-gmap-custom-marker-demo/tree/master/public/images) that contains clusters images the clusters uses in vue-gmap.
+In case you have troubles with this, just create the same folder with the images from the link above in public foler of your vue project (or served in `/images/m1.png` for exemples depending on you webserver configuration.)

-# Demo
+## Demo

 [Demo](https://vue2-gmap-custom-marker-demo.utopland.net/)

+You might look at this [demo code repository](https://github.com/eregnier/vue2-gmap-custom-marker-demo) for features usage and complete exemple around this plugin.

-# Features
+## Features

 * Display reactive custom html into markers on google map using slot system

 * Live property change allows simple interaction with coordonates and zindex of html marker element

 * Google map clustering support (see demo for exemple)

 * Simple positionning system for marker around the origin point

 * Specific markers offset X and Y for more control about html element display

 * Almost all API of the component is optional, just start with lon, lat property

 * Work (around) with nuxt with [this trick](https://github.com/eregnier/vue2-gmap-custom-marker/issues/15#issuecomment-544203425)

 ## Example

 ![custom markers on vue google map](sample.png)

-# Installation
+## Installation

 Install the package from [npm](https://www.npmjs.com/package/vue2-gmap-custom-marker):

 `npm i vue2-gmap-custom-marker`

-# Basic Usage
+## Basic Usage

 Import the component and use it in the components object.